troyhacks/MoonLight/docs/moonbase/inputoutput.md

 * On new ESP32-P4 Nano boards, the WiFi coprocessor needs to be updated first to a recent version, currently ESP-Hosted v2.0.17, see the link in the [MoonLight Installer](../../gettingstarted/installer/)
 * After install, select the **MHC P4 Nano Shield** board preset to have the pins assigned correctly.
     * Assuming 100W LED power; change if needed.
+    * Switch1: (set also the switches on the board)
-    * Jumper1: off (default): 16 LED pins.
-On: 8 LED pins, 4 RS-485 pins and 4 exposed pins (set also the switches on the board).
+        * off (default): 16 LED pins.
+        * On: 8 LED pins, 4 RS-485 pins and 4 exposed pins
+    * Switch2:
+        * off (default): Pins 10, 11, 12, 13 used for build-in Mic over I2S, pin 7 and 8: I2C SDA and SCL
+        * On: Pins 33, 25, 32, 36 used for Line in, pin 7 and 8: additional LED pins.
 * Add the Parallel LED Driver, see [Drivers](../../moonlight/drivers/).
 It uses [@troyhacks](https://github.com/troyhacks) his parallel IO driver to drive all LED pins configured for the shield.